-The following course enables students to assess health and health determinants using data and scientific research
+This course enables students to assess health and health determinants using data and scientific research.

 Discusses sources of data and methodological approaches used in studies of maternal, neonatal, and reproductive health.
 Critically evaluate scientific literature in the field and the inferences that can be made from this literature.
 Evaluates selected research articles in maternal, neonatal, and reproductive health in global and domestic settings.
 Discusses policy and program implications as well.

-Courses equip students to develop and advocate for evidence-based policies to respond to population health needs
+These courses equip students to develop and advocate for evidence-based policies to respond to population health needs.

 Introduces the strategic development, organization, and management of nationally-organized, voluntary, family planning programs in low-income countries.
-Covers rationales advanced for national family planning policies and programs; using data to identify possible interventions; components of high-quality service delivery; and the role of evidence, ethics, and stakeholder priorities in the development of family planning programs.
+Covers rationales that are advanced for national family planning policies and programs; using data to identify possible interventions; and the role of evidence, ethics, and stakeholder priorities in the development of family planning policies and programs.

 Introduces principles of strategic leadership in the context of facilitating health systems change in low resource settings.
 Introduces mental models and the household production of health, systems thinking and strategic leverage, personal mastery and commitment to change, action-learning principles and practice, shared vision and creative tension, the theory of constraints and root cause analysis, strategy design and key moves, implementation with accountability, and linking data to action.
 Develops leadership skills via interactive workbook exercises, small group work and class presentations.